-The Board has appointed the CCO who reports directly to the Independent Directors, meets quarterly in executive session with the Independent Directors and who participates in the Board's regular meetings.
-In addition, the CCO presents an annual report to the Board in accordance with the Funds' compliance policies and procedures.
+The Board has appointed the CCO who meets quarterly in executive session with the Directors and who participates in the Board's regular meetings.
+In addition, the CCO presents an annual report to the Board regarding the operation of the Funds' compliance policies and procedures and those of the Funds' principal service providers.
 The CCO, together with the other Fund officers, regularly discusses risk issues affecting the Company during Board meetings.
 The CCO also provides updates to the Board on the operation of the Funds' compliance policies and procedures and on how these procedures are designed to mitigate risk.
-Finally, the CCO and/or representatives of the Advisor's legal department report to the Board in the event any material risk issues arise in between Board meetings.
+Finally, the CCO and/or representatives of the Advisor's legal department report to the Board in the event any significant risk issues arise in between Board meetings.